Five Benefits Of Becoming A Supply Teacher

 3) Extensive Job Opportunities

 With qualified teachers in high demand, schools are increasingly turning to supply agencies to help them fill vacant positions and make better recruitment decisions.
-Working with an agency makes it possible for teachers to find out about a wider range of jobs available within their preferred working area.
+Working with an agency makes it possible for teachers to find out about a wider range of teaching jobs available within their preferred working area.
 For teachers looking for career progression, supply agencies can help them find fulfilling work in a school that fits their career aspirations.

 4) Reduced Workload

 For day to day placements, supply teachers typically follow lesson plans set by the regular teacher or use pre-prepared lessons targeted for the age group and subjects they will be covering.
 While it is always beneficial for a supply teacher to arrive as early as possible to familiarise themselves with policies and facilities before classes start, supply teachers can depart at the end of the working day with no obligation to perform unpaid overtime.
 Supply teachers do, however, have a responsibility to mark any work given.

 Supply teachers earn on average £100 to £124 per day, depending on experience and the length of the supply term.
 The broad availability of assignments from short-term placements to long-term temporary roles means that it has never been easier for talented teachers of all levels of experience to make a reliable living from supply teaching work.